 4. Stay awhile

 Leaving an event early (perhaps due to jet lag or needing to complete work) can also be an unintentional sign of disrespect to the hosts, particularly in Asian cultures.
 A premature departure could be the death of a deal or a relationship.
 You don’t have to stay until the very end of an event, but it is best not to be the first person to leave.

 5. Bring a gift

 Bringing a gift is an important way to show respect to your host.
 Even if gifts are not expected, bringing one will show courtesy and earn respect from your business associates.
-While gifts are more common in Asian cultures, they can be a great way to begin a relationship anywhere—Europeans and people from the Middle East are also particularly fond of receiving them.
+While gift-giving is more common in Asian cultures, they can be a great way to begin a relationship anywhere—Europeans and people from the Middle East are also particularly fond of receiving them.
 (Just be sure that neither you nor your employees are unwittingly violating FCPA laws.)

 6. Expect to socialize

 In Asia and Latin America, socializing outside of the office environment is critically important to building camaraderie and developing trust.
 At a minimum, you’ll be expected to have dinner with colleagues or customers.
 But social expectations often go far beyond just having dinner.
 You may be expected to go out to bars or nightclubs, go golfing or attend other social activities.
 Your participation in those activities is an important factor as colleagues assess your trustworthiness for business matters.